How to Stress-Test a Rental for Vacancies

 2. Define Vacancy Stress Scenarios

-• Mild stress: Vacancy up 5 percentage points (e.g., 5% base to 10%).
+• Mild stress: vacancy rises 5 percentage points, such as 5% to 10%.

 3. Identify Breakpoints

-Run these stress cases until you hit critical thresholds:
+Run these stress cases until you hit critical thresholds.

 4. Use Stress-Test Results to Adjust Investment Decisions

-Understanding your rental’s vacancy tolerance helps you:
+Understanding your rental’s vacancy tolerance helps you make better choices before you close.

 • Choose loan terms and leverage levels that give you breathing room during vacancies.